-Retention recommendations for elementary ELLs and ELLs with disabilities in grades other than grade three require the review and recommendations of the ELL Committee regardless of the time in the ESOL program and must include documentation that indicates no academic progress in reading, writing, and mathematics in English or the student's home language as reflected by report card grades.
+Retention recommendations for elementary ELLs in grades other than grade three require the review and recommendations of the ELL Committee regardless of the time in the ESOL program and must include documentation that indicates no academic progress in reading, writing, and mathematics in English or the student's home language as reflected by report card grades.
 It should not be based on diagnostic assessments that require proficiency in English.